PromiseLogic.or()

 Success Condition

-Returns the value of the first Promise that resolves successfully.
+Returns value of first Promise that resolves successfully.

 Failure Condition